-With the State eviction moratorium set to end in August 2021, there will be a need to engage landlords to assist individuals and families who may be displaced and in need of rehousing.
+The Statewide eviction moratorium ended in early August 2021, so there is a need to engage landlords to assist individuals and families who may be displaced and in need of rehousing

 In addition, without the assistance of landlords stepping forward, many local families may not be able to secure new housing – despite available government resources available for rehousing efforts.

 What are examples of some common barriers facing potential renters wanting to access EHVs or other housing subsidy programs?

 A big challenge facing potential renters statewide is the wording in many rental listings that clearly state “No Section 8” or “No Vouchers.”

 While advertisements prohibiting Section 8 and other housing subsidies are common, this practice is currently not illegal.

 In addition, prohibitions against Section 8 and other housing subsidies often masks other forms of discrimination that are illegal, such as discrimination related to family composition, gender, sexual orientation, race, and other protected categories.

 These practices exclude prospective tenants with housing vouchers from applying and being screened based on their tenancy qualifications like any other prospective tenant.

 Is there support currently available to landlords that are willing to accept a housing subsidy?

 Yes.
 Homeless service providers that offer Housing First or Rapid Rehousing assistance provide case management and other supportive services, including damage guarantees, for landlords who participate in their program.
 On Oahu, Partners in Care’s Landlord Engagement Program provides 24-hour phone line support, as well as other incentives to landlords to relax the application of screening criteria to participating households, ensuring that complaints and concerns will be responded to and providing assistance if a client damages a unit.